okaykoa/okaykoa.github.io/_posts/coffee/2023-08-28-vanilla-cardamom-coffee.md

 ## 5. Prepare the foam

-Add some half and half and a teaspoon of vanilla syrup to a tall microwaveable glass.
+Add some half and half and vanilla syrup (roughly 1 cup and 1 tbsp respeectively) to a tall microwaveable glass.

 Warm up the vanilla half and half in the microwave for 30 seconds.